steveatkin/Subtitler/README.md

 node subtitler filename source-language | customization-id
 ```

-Currently only the following language codes are supported: en, en-GB, ar, es, fr ja, pt-BR, and zh-Hans.
+Currently only the following language codes are supported: en, en-GB, ar, es, fr, ja, pt-BR, and zh-Hans.

 For example, if you wanted to create English subtitles for your video file using the default broadband speech model you would use the following command.